-However, you may be aware of the discrimination elderly people face from now.
+However, you may be aware of the discrimination elderly people face now.

 Yet, we say “Discrimination from society impact minor than from family, it’s better to stop stereotyping and misunderstanding their capabilities first before you start living with them.”

-We recommend you to consider the many pros and cons of elderly living with family.
+We recommend you consider the many pros and cons of elderly living with family.

 Pros of Elderly Living with Family

-Senior care homes do not come cheap as well you gotta pay all those fees, insurance, and stuff.
+Senior care homes do not come cheap, well.
+You gotta pay all those fees, insurance, and stuff.

-Elderly moving with you saves your money from going out for nursing homes and senior care.
+Elderly moving with you saves your money from going out to nursing homes and senior care.